 Joint Statement from the Plaintiffs on FDA’s Response in Favor of Banning Menthol

-We represented the African American Tobacco Control Leadership Council (AATCLC) and Action on Smoking and Health (ASH) in a lawsuit to compel the FDA to fulfill its mandate to take action on FDA’s own conclusions that it would benefit the public health to add menthol to the list of prohibited characterizing flavors and therefore ban it from sale.
+The intent of our lawsuit was to compel the FDA to fulfill its mandate to take action on FDA’s own conclusions that it would benefit the public health to add menthol to the list of prohibited characterizing flavors and therefore ban it from sale.

 Read speakers’ full statements at the virtual press conference here.

-This lawsuit brought to attention the lack of action from the FDA to fulfill its mandate concerning whether menthol products should be taken off the shelves.
+Our goal was to bring to attention the lack of action from the FDA to fulfill its 2009 mandate concerning whether menthol products should be taken off the shelves.
 In 2009, Congress passed—and President Obama signed into law—the Family Smoking Prevention and Tobacco Control Act.
 The Act created a flavor ban in cigarettes but excluded menthol, subject to further research.
 In 2011, the FDA’s Advisory Committee concluded that the “removal of menthol cigarettes from the marketplace would benefit public health in the United States.”

 About The African American Tobacco Leadership Council (AATCLC).

 The AATCLC was formed to educate the public about the effects of tobacco on the Black American and African Immigrant populations, the tobacco industry’s predatory marketing tactics and the need to regulate flavored tobacco products, including menthol cigarettes.
 To more effectively reach and save Black lives, we also partner with community stakeholders and public serving agencies to inform and direct tobacco control policies, practices and priorities.